-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts resources impact Earth's systems.
-Clarification Statement: Examples food and natural resources (such as composition, and structure of Earth' Human activities have significantly altered the biosphere, sometimes damaging or destroying natural habitats and causing the extinction of other species.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Apply scientific principles to design an object, tool, process, or system.
+7.ESS3.4 Construct an argument set of the set Human activities have significantly altered the biosphere, sometimes damaging or destroying natural habitats and causing the extinction of other species.
 But changes to Earth's environments can have different impacts (negative and positive) for different living things.
-Typically, as human populations and per-capita consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise. supported by evidence for how increases in human population and per-capita consumptions and freshwater, mineral, and energy).
-Examples of impacts can include changes to systems as well as the rates at which they change.
-The consequences of increases are described by science, but science does not make the decisions for the second se the rates of consumption of the appearance, eases in human populations Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Construct an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or model for a phenomenon. • Typically, as human populations and per-captia consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise.
+Typically, as human populations and per-capita consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise.
+Cause and Effect: Cause and effect relationships may be used to predict phenomena in natural or designed systems. resources impact Earth's systems. • composition, and structure of Earth freshwater, mineral, and energy).
+Examples of impacts can include changes t 's systems as well as the rates at which they change.
+The consequences of incr es are described by science, but science does not make the decisions for the reases in human populations Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Construct an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or • Typically, as human populations and per-captia consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise.
 Cause and Effect: Cause and effect relationships may be used to predict phenomena in natural or designed systems.